 - 'del/supr': unload recording (delete if it wasn't saved to a file).

 - Play notes too with your computer keyboard.
-Click on 'Settings' to configure your computer keyboard.
-The key mappings for a QWERTY keyboard are:
+Click on 'Settings' to configure your computer

 - '1 octave' mode: